jojuicenbl/space-is-the-place/README.md

 - Node.js 20 or higher
 - npm or equivalent package manager
+- Discogs Developer Application (for OAuth credentials)
-- Discogs account and API credentials
+- Discogs account for each user who wants to use the app
 - (Optional) Apple Music API credentials for music preview integration

 ## Installation